Add support for new types of Regions

-#1 Updated by Leszek Koltunski over 2 years ago
+#1 Updated by Leszek Koltunski almost 3 years ago

 Completely decouple the Region from the Effect.
 Provide possibility to set up 'Masks' which, for every point on the Object, return a float describing the 'strength degree' the effect has on this very point.